pmlogger_check - Man Page

 $PCP_ARCHIVE_DIR/<hostname>/SaveLogs

-if this directory exists, then the log file from the -l argument of a newly launched pmlogger(1) for hostname will be linked into this directory with the name archive.log where archive is the basename of the associated pmlogger(1) PCP archive files.
+if this directory exists, then the log file from the -l argument of a newly launched pmlogger(1) for hostname will be saved in this directory with the name archive.log where archive is the basename of the associated pmlogger(1) PCP archive files.
 This allows the log file to be inspected at a later time, even if several pmlogger(1) instances for hostname have been launched in the interim.
 Because the PCP archive management tools run under the $PCP_USER account “pcp”, $PCP_ARCHIVE_DIR/<hostname>/SaveLogs typically needs to be owned by the user “pcp”.

 PCP Environment